dievardump/yasp-router/README.md

 - All matching routes render (and not only the first match)
 - Routes using URI or Hash
 - Grouped routes with fallback
+- Dynamically imported component (using a function that importss)
 - Default Router so you don't need a top-level Router
 - Several Routers can be used at the same time
 - Auto detection of basename and if path starts with a #